Lissy93/dashy/README.md

 > For full configuration documentation, see: [**Configuring**](./docs/configuring.md)

 Dashy is configured through a YAML file, located at `./public/conf.yml`.
-You can find a complete list of available options in th [Configuring Docs](/docs/configuring.md).
+In addition, you can find a complete list of available options in the [Configuring Docs](/docs/configuring.md).
 The config can also be edited and saved directly through the UI.

 **[⬆️ Back to Top](#dashy)**